US Department of Justice Declares war on Poker Players

 In a statement issued on Saturday his comments read as follow and he did not hold any punches back:

-“In the U.S at present there are more than 10 million internet poker players without any decent poker sites to wager online since many earn their livelihood from poker, some have concerns whether they’ll receive their funds deposited from these poker sites.
+“In the U.S at present there are more than 10 million online poker players without any decent poker sites to wager since many derive their livelihood from poker.
+Some have concerns whether they’ll receive their funds deposited from these poker sites.
 Not a single player’s money should be jeopardized by this prosecution, said the PPA.”

 “For the record, internet poker is by no means against the law and honest poker players across America are against the U.S government’s current ban on internet poker.
 On behalf of over a million members, the PPA is trying its level best to safeguard the rights of its players and is committed to U.S. citizens’ right to play internet poker.”